ali-mahdi-eng/M-Quiz/readme.md

 --------------------------------
 ## ✅ Completed
+- [x] M-Quiz Game can be installed on mobile from browser (add to homepage) using Aggressive Web Application (PWA).
 - [x] Arabic Language support ❤️.
 - [x] Neglect `resultBtn`, Show Results **Automatically** after select the answer of the last question.
 - [x] Back to `levels.html` after show results screen, ether using "ok" btn or "backdrop".